-Imagine a technician expert for a nuclear power plant providing support, assistance, and help remotely, and doing it as efficiently as on location.
+Imagine a technician expert for a nuclear power plant providing support, assistance, and remote help as efficiently as on location.
 With remote monitoring software, it becomes possible.
-Avinav Trigunait, Research Director Future of Work, AR/VR and Mobility believes that “As organizations prepare for the future of work, the lines between digital and physical continue to blur and commercial spending is expected to further gain momentum over the next few quarters…”.
+Avinav Trigunait, Research Director Future of Work, AR/VR and Mobility, believes that “As organizations prepare for the future of work, the lines between digital and physical continue to blur and commercial spending is expected to further gain momentum over the next few quarters…”

-According to IDC, only Asia and Pacific spendings on augmented and virtual realities, that are an integral part of Extended Reality, will reach $30.7 billion, by 2023.
+According to IDC, only Asia and Pacific spending on augmented and virtual realities, which are an integral part of Extended Reality, will reach $30.7 billion by 2023.

 Extended Reality: AR+VR+MR

 Remote monitoring software is based on Extended Reality (XR) technology.
 XR is generally referred to as a bund of technologies, namely Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR).
-All of them reflect artificially created reality that differs only in the immersion degree.
+They all reflect the artificially created reality that differs only in the immersion degree.

 Virtual Reality (VR) refers to fully artificial reality.
 With a VR headset, users fall into a fully virtual world, which ensures total visionary and sensory immersion.
-Augmented Reality, by contrast, provides “semi-artificial” environment, as it does not create a new reality, but only superimposes digital objects on the existing reality.
-To experience AR-powered remote monitoring management, users as well require a digital device, however, unlike VR, AR-environment can be viewed through our commonly used gadgets , such as phones or tablets.
+Augmented Reality, by contrast, provides a “semi-artificial” environment, as it does not create a new reality but only superimposes digital objects on the existing reality.
+To experience AR-powered remote monitoring management, users also require a digital device.
+However, unlike VR, AR-environment can be viewed through our commonly used gadgets, such as phones or tablets.
 In mixed reality or MR, the users interact with a new environment created by merging real and virtual worlds.

 “As projected in a 2019 report, the business uses of extended reality (XR) technologies worldwide will increase across all industries from 2018 to 2023, with forecasts estimating that in 2023, 35 billion U.S. dollars will be spent on these technologies by the manufacturing and construction industry alone.”